-- (I) An assistant skills instructor may instruct under the direction and in the presence of a full skills instructor and assist in evaluating and coaching trainees. - (II) Minimum qualifications for an assistant skills instructor: - (A) In order to begin serving or to serve as an assistant skills instructor, a person must have successfully completed the relevant approved skills instructor training program (See Rule 1, Definitions.); and - (B) For arrest control skills instructors, the relevant approved skills instructor training program shall be the same recognized discipline for arrest control training in which the person will be instructing. - (III) Approval of assistant skills instructors. - (A) P.O.S.T. will review certificates of completion and/or documentation for assistant skills instructors only when an academy director or new assistant skills instructor applicant is not certain that a particular instructor training program qualifies as the relevant approved skills instructor training program; and - (B) Either the academy director or the assistant skills instructor applicant may submit the certificates of completion and/or documentation to P.O.S.T. for review.
+- (I) An assistant skills instructor may instruct under the direction and in the presence of a full skills instructor and assist in evaluating and coaching trainees. - (II) Minimum qualifications for an assistant skills instructor: - (A) In order to begin serving or to serve as an assistant skills instructor, a person must have successfully completed the relevant approved skills instructor training program (See Rule 1, Definitions.); and - (B) For arrest control skills instructors, the relevant approved skills instructor training program shall be the same recognized discipline for arrest control training in which the person will be instructing. - (C) Effective July 1, 2007, for firearms skills instructors, the relevant skills instructor training program shall have been completed within five (5) years prior to application for skills instructor status.
+If the relevant approved skills instructor training program was completed more than five years prior to application, documentation of continuing or advanced training completed within the previous five (5) years shall be included with the application for instructor status. - (III) Approval of assistant skills instructors.

+- (A) All new assistant firearms skills instructors shall be approved by P.O.S.T.; and - (B) For all new firearms skills instructors, the relevant skills instructor training program shall have been completed within five (5) years prior to application for skills instructor status.
+If the relevant approved skills instructor training program was completed more than five years prior to application, documentation of continuing or advanced training completed within the previous five (5) years shall be included with the application for instructor status. - (C) P.O.S.T. will review certificates of completion and/or documentation for arrest control and driving assistant skills instructors only when an academy director or new assistant skills instructor applicant is not certain that a particular instructor training program qualifies as the relevant approved skills instructor training program. - (D) Either the academy director or the assistant skills instructor applicant may submit the certificates of completion and/or documentation to P.O.S.T. for review.